Moussa Guel: Career

 Guel started playing at the age of five, but formally joined FC Lorient in 2009, at ten years of age.
 He made his professional debut for Lorient in a 2–1 Ligue 2 win over FC Sochaux-Montbéliard on 8 December 2017.

 After playing for Red Star on loan in the 2021–22 season, on 6 July 2022 Guel rejoined the club on a permanent basis.

-He signed for Samsunspor in January 2023.
+He signed a 2.5-year contract with Samsunspor in January 2023.

 Personal life

-Guel's father, Tchiressoua Guel, was also a professional footballer and represented the Ivory Coast national team.
+Moussa Guel holds both French and Ivorian nationalities.
+His father, Tchiressoua Guel, was also a professional footballer and represented the Ivory Coast national team.